 Since Jan.
-1, 1996, new generating capacity initiatives in Alberta have been undertaken by IPPs and have been subject to market forces, rather than rate regulation.
+1, 1996, new generating capacity initiatives in Alberta have been undertaken by independent power producers and have been subject to market forces, rather than rate regulation.
 Power from commercial generation is cleared through a wholesale electricity market.
-Power is dispatched in accordance with an economic merit order administered by the AESO, based upon offers by generators to sell power.
-The Market Surveillance Administrator for the Province of Alberta is an independent entity responsible for monitoring and investigating the market behaviour of market participants, including the AESO and the Balancing Pool, and enforcing compliance with all applicable legislation, regulations and AESO and AUC rules.
+Power is dispatched in accordance with an economic merit order administered by the AESO, based upon offers by generators to sell power in the real-time energy-only market.
+The Market Surveillance Administrator for the Province of Alberta is an independent entity responsible for monitoring and investigating the market behaviour of market participants, including the AESO and the Balancing Pool, and enforcing compliance with all applicable legislation, regulations and AESO and Alberta Utilities Commission ("AUC") rules.
 The AUC oversees electricity industry matters, including new power plant and transmission facilities, and the distribution and sale of electricity and retail natural gas.
 The AUC is also responsible for approving the AESO's rules and for determining penalties and sanctions on any participant found to have contravened market rules.